clojure/clojure-clr/docs/Preparing-a-release.md

 ** I test the tool install via:
 *** > dotnet tool list -g                        # to see if already installed
 *** > dotnet tool uninstall clojure.main -g      # if so, do this
-*** > dotnet tool install -g -add-source . --version 1.10.0-alpha1  Clojure.Main    # version needed only if pre-release.
+*** > dotnet tool install -g --add-source . --version 1.10.0-alpha1  Clojure.Main    # version needed only if pre-release.

 ## Repo